aksdhanju/calendar-booking-system/APIS.md

 }'
 ```

-**Design Decisions**
-- Rules are stored per owner and do not overlap existing ones.
-- Validation is handled at the request DTO level.

-**Assumptions**
-- An owner can have only one set of rules at a time.
-- No duplicate time slots are allowed.

-** Design Decisions/Assumptions/Information**
+**Design Decisions/Assumptions/Information**
 - This endpoint is similar to  create availability rules endpoint.
-It is PUT endpoint and be definition it
+It is PUT endpoint and by definition it
 is expected to be idempotent which it is.
 - I am assuming we are fine with lost updates as a read pheonomenon in this method.
 If 2 threads come
 of same owner id and try to update availability rules, the second threads changes would be persisted in DB